Prairie Tree: Technical and Structural Details

 Ned Kahn’s Influences, Inspirations and Intentions

-Ned Kahn believes that all natural system have an energy field blowing through them.
+Ned Kahn believes that all natural systems have an energy field blowing through them.
 He says that, “in a very direct sense, that is what all creatures are.
 Each one of us is an amazingly organized collection of molecules completely dependent on energy flowing through us – energy contingent on the air that you breathe, the food you eat.
 As soon as you cut off that energy source, the creature dies… Oppenheimer (scientist at the San Francisco Exploratorium; Ned apprenticed under him in the 1970s) talked about these little pockets of purpose in purposeless universe.
 Life is like these pockets of amazing order and patterns fighting the tendency of the universe to dissipate.
 So I started thinking about artworks that would have that kind of energy flow about them.”

 Ned works experimentally, by trying things and making prototypes.
 He says, “ninety percent of what I do is try things that give nature an opportunity to surprise me.
 A lot of these tests are failures… Sometimes I discover something completely different than what I expected… I follow my own line of inquiry… It is basically how some scientists work.
 One discovery leads to another.”